 Emerging Technology and Disability

-I am privileged and excited to have the opportunity to collaborate and work with Gerard Goggin, Professor of Media and Communications, University of Sydney on emerging technologies and disability, and honoured that we are co-writing a book out of this research.
+I am privileged and excited to have the opportunity to collaborate and work with Gerard Goggin on emerging technologies and disability, and honoured that we are co-writing a book out of this research.
 In this work we explore the intersections of disability and emerging technologies such as IOT; 5G; automation and AI; driverless cars; and robotics.
 In particular, we are interested in understanding the socio-technical imaginaries of disability as encapsulated and envisioned in articulations of emerging technologies.

 Disability in the Smart City